-The Bank and its subsidiaries adopted the ROC SFAS No.18, "Accounting for Pensions", which requires actuarial determination of pension assets or obligations.
+The Bank adopted the ROC SFAS No.18, "Accounting for Pensions", which requires actuarial determination of pension assets or obligations.

 26. Certain components of operating expenses

 The following is a summary of the components of personnel, depreciation and amortization expenses for the six-month periods ended June 30, 2007 and 2008.